Crete travel guide & 25 photos to feed your wanderlust

 The beach of Komos close to Matala

 I named a few earlier, but the truth is that Crete has so many beautiful beaches that it’s impossible to see them all.
 Unfortunately, I didn’t visit any of the beaches in the eastern part of the island; therefore, I cannot include any in this guide.
-As always, I prefer to talk about the places I really saw.
+As always, I prefer to discuss the places I actually visited.
 For example, I couldn’t visit the palm beach of Vai, which is probably one of the highlights.

 Elafonisi, Crete

 Elafonissi is world-famous for its pink sand (!) and crystal-clear water.
 Honestly, Elafonisi is one of the best beaches I’ve ever seen.
-However, do keep in mind that during the high season is super packed.
-To get an impression, there was even an odd incident: it was once so packed that the people had to be evacuated in order to return to their hotels.
+However, do keep in mind that during the high season it is super packed.
+To get an impression, there was even an odd incident: it was once so packed that people had to be evacuated to return to their hotels.

 Falassarna and Balos

 Falassarna and Balos are two magnificent beaches, much closer to Chania.
-For Balos, you will also need the local boat, so if you’re visiting off-season, make sure to check if there’s service.
-Falassarna is easy to reach, and the landscape is stunning.
+For Balos, you will also need to use the local boat, so if you’re visiting off-season, be sure to check if there’s service available.
+Falassarna is easily accessible, and its landscape is stunning.
 The beach is sandy, and the water is not cold even in early November.

 You can book a boat trip to Balos from Kissamos or a tour to Gramvoussa and Balos from Chania.